skleinei/alfred-confluence/README.md

 To search in a second Confluence instance:
 1. Right-click the Confluence Quicksearch workflow and **Duplicate**.
-1. Click **Configure Workflow** and change the URL in the configuration.
+2. Click **Configure Workflow** and change the URL in the configuration.
+3. Double click the Script Filter element and change the keyword from `c` to something else like `co`.

+To search for content in the other Confluence system, you can then enter `co <search term>`.

 Please note that you have to re-do this, everytime when you install a new version of *Confluence Quicksearch for Alfred*, because only the orginial version will be upgraded.